raft-tech/raft-tech.github.io/_posts/2023-27-02-ML-Ops-with-Kubeflow.md

     pipeline_func=pipeline,
     package_path='iris_csv.yaml')
 ```
-After running this cell you'll get a iris_csv.yaml file and you can put that file into the training pipeline manually through the Kubeflow UI under the pipelines tab.
-Afterwards you'll have to create an experiment and a run then see the results of the run in the graph.
+After running this cell you'll get an `iris_csv.yaml` file and you can put that file into the training pipeline manually through the Kubeflow UI under the pipelines tab.
+Afterwards you'll have to create an experiment and a run, then view the results of the run in the graph.

 ## Serving the model

-Serving the model is mostly done using kubectl commands.
-This as well as creating a yaml file to point to where the model lives.
-Here are some snippets of creating a test service using the famous iris training dataset as well as the results:
+Serving the model is mostly done using `kubectl` commands.
+Additionally you'll need to create a yaml file to point to where the model lives.
+Here are some snippets for creating a test service using the famous iris training dataset, as well as the results:

 ```
 kubectl create namespace kserve-test